 Where does the justification for this rule come from?
 VA loan rules say, "VA regulations at 38 CFR 36.4354 provide the parameters for the required estate of a veteran in real property securing a VA-guaranteed loan.
 The lender is responsible for ensuring the loan conforms to these parameters.
 Generally, title to the estate shall be that which is acceptable to informed buyers, title companies, and attorneys in the community in which the property is situated."

 So in essence, any required title insurance is not included "against the wishes of the VA."
-Some lenders require title insurance, some many not.
+Some lenders require title insurance, some may not.
+Even if you do have the option to waive title insurance, this type of waiver is the exception, not the rule.

 In addition to title insurance, you should be aware of related issues that govern titles.
 The VA also establishes that a lender is free to require title insurance and has guidelines that state lenders cannot restrict the VA borrower from selling the property purchased with a VA guaranteed mortgage.
 This is a very important feature of the VA loan rulebook to be aware of.
 It states: